Samiimov/psw_manager/README.md

 - Password validation
 - Cryptographic functionalities

 These tests cover everything the application does.
-Test files are name accordingly.
+Test files are name accordingly and documented.

 **NOTE: CSRF tokens are disabled in testing mode**